jjang721/AI-Stroke-Recovery/README.md

-StrokeRehab.ai is an AI-driven rehabilitation assistant designed to provide personalized, evidence-based stroke recovery guidance.
+My Rehab Buddy is an AI-driven rehabilitation assistant designed to provide personalized, evidence-based stroke recovery guidance.
 It leverages LangChain, OpenAI embeddings, and a Chroma vector database to retrieve relevant insights from over 50+ peer-reviewed scientific documents.

+I created this project because my mom had a stroke two years ago, and I wanted to use my programming skills to help other people who have gone through similar exxperiences as my family.
+By creating this application, I was able to learn new technologies and further my interets in AI.
 This project bridges cutting-edge NLP with healthcare accessibility, enabling stroke survivors and caregivers to access trusted recovery information in real-time.

 Features
 1. AI Chat Interface – Conversational assistant for stroke recovery questions